-(a) The Board may at any time amend, suspend, or terminate the Plan; provided, however, that no such amendment shall be made without the approval of the Company's stockholders to the extent such approval is required by Applicable Laws, or if such amendment would lessen the stockholder approval requirements of Section 4(b) or this Section 13(a).

-(b) No Award may be granted during any suspension of the Plan or after termination of the Plan.

-(c) No amendment, alteration, suspension, or termination of the Plan (except as provided herein) shall adversely affect any rights under Awards already granted to a Grantee, unless mutually agreed otherwise between the Grantee and the Administrator, which agreement must be in writing or electronic format and signed by the Grantee and the Company.

-(d) The Board or the Committee may from time to time amend, suspend, or terminate in whole or in part, and if suspended or terminated, may reinstate, any or all of the provisions of the Plan.
+- (a) The Board may at any time amend, suspend, or terminate the Plan; provided, however, that no such amendment shall be made without the approval of the Company's stockholders to the extent such approval is required by Applicable Laws, or if such amendment would lessen the stockholder approval requirements of Section 4(b) or this Section 13(a). - (b) No Award may be granted during any suspension of the Plan or after termination of the Plan. - (c) No amendment, alteration, suspension, or termination of the Plan (except as provided herein) shall adversely affect any rights under Awards already granted to a Grantee, unless mutually agreed otherwise between the Grantee and the Administrator, which agreement must be in writing or electronic format and signed by the Grantee and the Company. - (d) The Board or the Committee may from time to time amend, suspend, or terminate in whole or in part, and if suspended or terminated, may reinstate, any or all of the provisions of the Plan.
 Notwithstanding the foregoing, no amendment shall be effective without Board and/or shareholder approval if such approval is necessary to comply with the applicable provisions of Section 162(m) of the Code.
-To the extent applicable, it is intended that the Plan and all Awards hereunder comply with the requirements of Section 409A of the Code, and the Plan and all Award Agreements shall be interpreted and applied by the Committee in a manner consistent with this intent in order to avoid the imposition of any additional tax under Section 409A of the Code, the Committee shall have the authority to take such actions and to make such changes to the Plan or an Award Agreement as the Committee deems necessary to comply with such requirements, provided that no such action shall adversely affect any outstanding Award without the consent of the affected Grantee.
-Notwithstanding the foregoing or anything elsewhere in the Plan or an Award Agreement to the contrary, if a Grantee is a "specified employee" as defined in Section 409A of the Code in respect of Awards that are deferred compensation for purposes of such Section 409A, the commencement of any additional tax under Section 409A of the Code in respect of Awards that are deferred compensation for purposes of such Section 409A, the commencement of any payments or benefits under the Award shall be deferred until the date that is six months following the Grantee's separation from service (or such other period as required to comply with Section 409A).

-14. Reservation of Shares.
+To the extent applicable, it is intended that the Plan and all Awards hereunder comply with the requirements of Section 409A of the Code, and the Plan and all Award Agreements shall be interpreted and applied by the Committee in a manner consistent with this intent in order to avoid the imposition of any additional tax under Section 409A of the Code.
+In the event that any provision of the Plan or an Award Agreement is determined by the Committee to not comply with the applicable requirements of Section 409A of the Code, the Committee shall have the authority to take such actions and to make such changes to the Plan or an Award Agreement as the Committee deems necessary to comply with such requirements, provided that no such action shall adversely affect any outstanding Award without the consent of the affected Grantee.
+Notwithstanding the foregoing or anything elsewhere in the Plan or an Award Agreement to the contrary, if a Grantee is a "specified employee" as defined in Section 409A of the Code at the time of termination of Continuous Service with respect to an Award, then solely to the extent necessary to avoid the imposition of any additional tax under Section 409A of the Code in respect of Awards that are deferred compensation for purposes of such Section 409A, the commencement of any payments or benefits under the Award shall be deferred until the date that is six months following the Grantee's separation from service (or such other period as required to comply with Section 409A). - 14.
+Reservation of Shares.
 The Company, during the term of the Plan, will at all times reserve and keep available such number of Shares as shall be sufficient to satisfy the requirements of the Plan.